cristianocaon/mevn-character-generator/server/README.md

 # Server

-## Initialization
+## Project Setup

-Run the following command to install the dependencies
+Run the following command to install the dependencies:

 ```
 npm install